melizalab/arf/specification.md

 in a time series) or if time values in a point process are in units of samples.
 Only point proceses with real-valued units of time may omit the sampling rate.

-Real-valued times must be in units of seconds.
-Discrete-valued times must be in units of samples.
+Real-valued times must be in units of seconds ('s').
+Discrete-valued times must be in units of 'samples'.

 Each channel of data in an entry shall be represented by a separate HDF5 dataset.
 The format of each dataset depends on the type of data it stores.